5 Star Review

 • 30+ Years Experience

-If you cannot travel, one of the perks of selecting a national asbestos law firm is they will typically travel to you.
+If you can’t travel, a perk of selecting a national asbestos law firm is they’ll typically travel to you.
 They regularly travel long distances to meet with clients and record depositions.
 Generally, they don’t charge clients for these travel expenses.

 Successful Asbestos Litigation in Louisiana